-A fundamental requirement of the proposal is to describe how your plan meets NSF's two review criteria: intellectual merit and broader impacts (see Section VI.A., including Additional Review Criteria).
+A fundamental requirement of the proposal is to describe how your plan meets NSF's Merit Review Principles and Criteria and the solicitation specific review criteria specified in Section VI.A of this solicitation.
 This can be difficult for artists and writers, both because the program is highly competitive and because being able, for example, to make beautiful and original photographs and find significant audiences for them may not be sufficient to meet the criteria.
 A theme is required: you need to convince the Foundation that your work will provide new understanding of Antarctic science or the region itself.
 While your own vision will inform the proposal's explanation of how the project will advance understanding, examining the work of prior participants may stimulate ideas about how to structure the proposal.

-In developing the proposal, knowing the character, scope, and mission of the U.S. Antarctic Program will be indispensible.
+In developing the proposal, knowing the character, scope, and mission of the U.S. Antarctic Program will be indispensable.
 Check the Polar Programs home page at NSF, particularly science summaries and the Antarctic Infrastructure and Logistics page.

 The organization, clarity, and content of the proposal will reveal much about your abilities and the likelihood that the proposed project will be completed.
-Successful proposals tend to present topics clearly and succinctly, coming immediately to the point while following NSF's proposal preparation instructions, which impose a 15-page limit on the Project Description part of the proposal.
+Successful proposals tend to present topics clearly and succinctly, coming immediately to the point while following NSF's proposal preparation instructions, which impose a 15-page limit on the Project Description section of the proposal.